solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 1 : Setup Publication

-1. You will need to assign the `REPLICATION` permission in order to set up replication.
+1. Assign the `REPLICATION` permission to the user in order to set up replication.
 Run the following on the **PREFIX-pg-flex-REGION-16** server:

     ```sql
     ALTER ROLE s2admin WITH REPLICATION;